httptoolkit/httptoolkit-website/src/posts/http-search-method.md

 Right now the spec does _not_ define the result of this query as cacheable.
 It's not completely clear why, but I suspect this is because caches today never take the body into account, and starting to do so would be a major change that needs some careful thought and consultation.

 That said, it does avoid the cache invalidation of the equivalent POST requests.
 The above request as a POST would require every cache en route to drop any cached data it has for `/customers`, forcing all that data to be reloaded.
-SEARCH does not, and that alone will be a big boost to many caching setups.
+QUERY does not, and that alone will be a big boost to many caching setups.

 This has a few benefits:

 * The request body is clearly readable and manageable - no special encoding or length limits involved
 * The semantics are clear: it's just querying data
-* You're now free to have separate semantics for GET, SEARCH & POST on the same URL
+* You're now free to have separate semantics for GET, QUERY & POST on the same URL

 ### Use cases

 You can use this to support complex querying in any language you like, from GraphQL to SQL to OData.
 Of course the server needs to understand whichever query language you're using, and you should indicate the format clearly in the Content-Type header of the request to make that possible.

 This is especially interesting for GraphQL.
 GraphQL currently falls perfectly into the above trap, supporting both GET requests or POST requests, but with awkward caveats in either case.
-Moving to SEARCH for read-only GraphQL requests would improve the UX significantly, and could allow GraphQL to better integrate with built-in HTTP features like caching in future.
+Moving to QUERY for read-only GraphQL requests would improve the UX significantly, and could allow GraphQL to better integrate with built-in HTTP features like caching in future.

 Query languages like this are the most obvious use case, but you can go well beyond that too: this supports anything that sends a body to request data from the server without side effects.